trizen/sidef-book/syntax_and_semantics/literals/integer.md

-# Integer
+# Integer literals

-Sidef supports arbitary large integers, by using [Math::GMPz](https://metacpan.org/pod/Math::GMPz), which is the Perl interface to the [GMP](https://gmplib.org/) library.
+Sidef supports arbitarily large integers, by using [Math::GMPz](https://metacpan.org/pod/Math::GMPz), which is the Perl interface to the [GMP](https://gmplib.org/) library.

 ```ruby
 255               # decimal